glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 ### Prerender

-As an alternative to rendering at runtime, Angular also provides with the option to use pre-rendering instead.
+As an alternative to rendering at runtime, Angular also provides the option to use pre-rendering instead.
 In this case, the application is not actually run on the server.
 Instead it is built once and the result is stored.
 We end up with one or more rich HTML files which can be served by a static file server.

-It is notable that Angular does not use a (headless) browser to render the pages but still relies on its universal engine.
+It is notable that Angular does not use a (headless) browser to render the pages, but still relies on its universal engine.
 While pre-rendering usually allows using browser-only JavaScript features like the global `document` object, this does not apply to the Angular `prerender` task.
 We still need to bypass this by using the techniques explained above.

 This approach has the advantage that no server side logic is required at runtime.
-Instead, the rendering is performed at build time.
+Instead the rendering is performed at build time.
 However this has its own big downside: We need to know which routes exist when performing the pre-rendering.
 The required routes need to be added in the `angular.json` configuration file: